 SELECTlist.
 Instead, they were processed using materialization.
 This restriction has now been lifted so that queries previously executed using materialization can be executed more quickly using merging.
 (Bug #12755, Bug #11745276, Bug #60417, Bug #11865600)

-FLUSH TABLE ...
+FLUSH TABLES ...
 FOR EXPORT, which is an unsupported operation for tables residing in a general tablespace, failed to report a warning message.
 (Bug #20631305)

 InnoDB: The MeCab parser accessed the byte beyond the length of the document resulting in an Invalid read of size 1 Valgrind error.
 Document allocation size is now length + 1 byte.
 (Bug #20589432)